 Any illness or other type of stress will raise your blood sugar (glucose) levels, even if you are off your food or eating less than usual.
 People with diabetes are unable to produce more insulin to control the glucose level.
-The increased glucose level can make you become very dry (dehydrated).
+The increased glucose level can make you become very lacking in fluid in the body (dehydrated).

-Acting quickly and following advice helps to keep your glucose levels in the normal range or only sightly high.
+Acting quickly and following advice helps to keep your glucose levels in the normal range or only slightly high.

 Because it can sometimes be very difficult to control your blood glucose levels, treatment in hospital may be needed.
-Hospital treatment may also be needed if you become very dry.
+Hospital treatment may also be needed if you become very dehydrated.

 What is diabetes?